- Learn More

 If you have any questions about your eligibility, please contact a Business Co-op Career Advisor at email@example.com.

-- You must be formally admitted to the Bachelor of Business Administration program.
+- Must be formally admitted to the Bachelor of Business Administration program

-- You must also be in good academic standing and have a minimum of a 2.4 CGPA.
+- Must be in good academic standing with a minimum CGPA of 2.4

 Keep in mind: